Enjoy ultimate pairing dinner specials,

 featuring local meat and beverages of this city,

-of meat (beef, pork and chicken)
+the top producer of meat (beef, pork and chicken)

 and shochu in Japan.